Till The Clouds Roll By

 A special thanks to Scott Schechter for his invaluable book "Judy Garland - The Day-by-Day Chronicle of a Legend", which gives invaluable data about this and all of Judy's films.

-And to Hugh Fordin and his wonderful book "MGM's Greatest Musicals - The Arthur Freed Unit" which also provides invaluable data on all of Judy's films produced by Arthur Freed.
+To Hugh Fordin and his wonderful book "MGM's Greatest Musicals - The Arthur Freed Unit" which also provides invaluable data on all of Judy's films produced by Arthur Freed.